 Major Place Ville Marie revamp

 Well, if you’re going to do makeovers, you might as well do all the makeovers, right?
 Right.
-In that spirit, Montréal’s Place Ville Marie – the iconic, 47-storey cruciform tower that anchors downtown and is home to the city’s brilliant rotating beacon and the amazing Observatoire Place Ville Marie – will be getting its own $200 million touch-up.
+In that spirit, Montréal’s Place Ville Marie – the iconic, 47-storey cruciform tower that anchors downtown and is home to the city’s brilliant rotating beacon – will be getting its own $200 million touch-up.
 The project focusing on its sprawling outdoor esplanade is intended to celebrate Montréal’s creativity and the heritage of Place Ville Marie, in addition to strengthening its role as an economic and social hub in downtown Montréal.
 Among the transformative changes is the creation of a glass pavilion that will replace the Esplanade’s four existing skylights and offer a striking entrance to both PVM and Montréal’s famed underground city.
 Following this will be the construction of a grand staircase connecting the esplanade to McGill College Avenue and the aforementioned Place McGill.
 Which is going to look, in a word, awesome.